top of page

 For over 30 years, Sean Grinyer has documented sustained, first-hand interactions across multiple institutions, systems, and authorities in order to understand how the real world environment operates in practice.

-These were not passive observations.
 They involved direct engagement, formal complaints, legal submissions, regulatory processes, challenges, correspondence, court procedures, police stations, and recorded evidence.

-When individuals within systems failed to act transparently, when complaints were ignored, when evidence was dismissed, when responses contradicted facts, everything was documented.
+When individuals within systems failed to act transparently, when complaints were ignored, when evidence was dismissed, or when responses contradicted facts, everything was documented.

 Every interaction was preserved.